- General Questions

-Information regarding meal tickets will be sent to the students the beginning of March through the Notre Dame Conference Center.
+Information regarding meal tickets will be available in mid-March, through Notre Dame Food Services.
 Information regarding on-campus dining options can be found on the Meals and Housing page.

 Do I need to purchase a meal ticket for my student who is graduating?

 The valid on-campus meal plan for graduating students (including Flex Points) will remain active through Sunday, May 17, with the exception of certain ticketed events.
 For more information, please contact the Dining Hall Office at 574-634-DINE (3463) or email email@example.com.